 For flights longer than 5 hours we always wear compression socks.
 They prevent your feet and lower legs from swelling so you are more comfortable when you land.

-Red Eye Flights: Approaching Your Destination
+Red Eye Flights: Approaching Your Final Destination

-Finally, find a time to change and freshen up for your destination.
+The last thing is to find a time to change and freshen up for your destination.
 To prepare for the day after a red eye flight, I like to freshen up a bit.
 I will brush my teeth, moisturize, spray on toner and use the cheery essential oils from my kit, think orange or peppermint, to wake myself up.
 If I have a meeting, I make sure to change clothes too.
 Whether I freshen up on the plane or in the airport depends on how much time I have before my next activity.

 In any case, I hope all of these red eye flight tips will help you the next time you find yourself flying overnight.